christianThardy/christianThardy.github.io/q-k-v-output.md

 9. the (0.0242)
 10. room (0.0237)

-V1 outputs match this with high activations for:
+V1 outputs match this with high activations for: nobj1, nobj2, nobj3 and function words
 1. basket (1.1895)
 2. box (0.9763)
 3. basket (0.6426)